jmcameron/MeshStat/README.txt

     * Make sure to list at least one node in the [Nodes] section

-- Run the MeshStat executable
+- Run the MeshStat executable!

-  NOTE: For more than a few nodes, it may take a moment start up the
-        first time

 - Each operational node should display its status in 4 lines.
 If you do not see the node name on the first line, it is likely you